Yixuan423/DINOS-master/README.md

-# DINO-Distance-between-the-Inner-and-Outer-image-statistics
+# DINOS-Distance-between-the-Inner-and-Outer-image-statistics
-The official implementation of DINO
+The official implementation of DINOS